dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

     When Stucks are unable to be solved by AI, the humans need to contribute.
 They need incentivization by way of payments, and when a Stuck is resolved and these funds dispersed to all who contributed, a portion will be due to the Dreamcatcher.
 These fees are expected to be around the 5% mark, depending on what the pricing model computes as a fair cut.

 3. **JIT Application Value Creation**:
    With HAL as a personal assistant, entities operating within the Dreamcatcher have deals brokered by AI, employing the pricing model to ensure fair pricing and fair attribution to all those who contributed in making the transaction possible, all in real-time.
-This peer-to-peer trading activityinteraction not only fosters a seamless trading environment but accentuates the community-driven ethos of the ecosystem due to its transparent nature.
+This peer-to-peer trading activity fosters a seamless trading environment and accentuates the community-driven ethos of the ecosystem by to its transparent nature.